Dental Inlays & Onlays

 How do dental inlays and onlays work?

-Dental inlays and onlays are often used as an alternative to dental crowns and can be made out of porcelain, composite resin, and sometimes even gold.
-While gold used to be the industry standard, porcelain has become the more popular choice in recent years because the material can be customized to closely match the natural color of your teeth.
+Dental inlays and onlays are often used as an alternative to a dental crown and can be made out of porcelain, composite resin, and sometimes even gold.
+While gold used to be the industry standard, porcelain has become the more popular choice in recent years because the material can be customized to closely match your natural tooth color.

 In order to properly craft a dental inlay or onlay, two separate appointments are needed at the Oak Tree Dental office.
 Because onlays and inlays are fabricated individually for each patient in a dental restoration lab, you will first have an appointment with your dentist to have an impression taken.
 This is often done following the removal of an old filling or the weak and damaged areas of the tooth.
 That impression is used to create a perfectly fitting restoration.
 Once the impression is finished, we will apply a sealant to the tooth to keep it protected until the follow-up appointment.

 Once the custom-created inlay or onlay is finished, you will return for a second appointment.
 During the procedure, the material is then bonded to the tooths surface using a strong resin for a secure, durable, and long-lasting restoration that will repair and strengthen your teeth and improve your smile.

 What are the benefits of an inlay or onlay?

 There are many benefits to having your dentist place an inlay or onlay for you.
-This kind of restoration tends to have a near-perfect fit with a tight seal to keep bacteria from entering the damaged or weak tooth, where it would cause decay.
-Additionally, both inlays and onlays provide strength and stability to a damaged or decaying tooth.
+This kind of restoration tends to have a near-perfect fit with a tight seal to keep bacteria from entering the weak or damaged tooth, where it would cause decay.
+Additionally, both inlays and onlays provide strength and stability to a decaying or damaged tooth.
 With proper care, including regular brushing, flossing and visits to the dentist, the restorations will be resistant to staining or discoloration, keeping your smile healthy and natural-looking.

 An inlay or onlay can last between 10 and 30 years, all while strengthening your tooth by approximately 75 percent.
 If you’d like more information about whether an inlay or onlay might help you, please contact Oak Tree Dental.